 When your employees sign up with Priority Health’s flexible spending arrangement (FSA) administered by HealthEquity, they experience tax savings of up to 40% of every dollar they spend on health care deductibles, copayments, dental care, braces, glasses or contacts, child care and much more.
 They control their own health care expenses and keep a closer eye on their health, which may lead to reduced costs for you.

 See if an FSA is right for you:

 - Two options:

-- Health FSA, which can be used for eligible health care expenses, and
+- FSA (or Limited-Purpose FSA with HSA plans), which can be used for eligible health care expenses, and

-- Dependent care assistance program (DCAP), which can be used for child care expenses for dependent children up to age 13
+- Dependent care, which can be used for child care expenses for dependent children up to age 13

 - Employees save money by setting aside tax-free dollars to pay for dependent care and/or certain health care expenses that are not paid for by their health insurance plan.

-- You may offer just a health FSA, just a DCAP or both, and employees may choose to enroll in either or both.
+- You may offer just a health FSA, just a DCRA, or both, and employees may choose to enroll in either or both.

 - You set the contribution limit for health care expenses; employees decide how much money to set aside.

-- Employees can track their own account balances through their secure online accounts
+- Employees can track their own account balances through their HealthEquity member portal or mobile app.

-- For DCAPs: The employee can only be reimbursed for what they have contributed so far.
-If they set aside $600 ($50 a month) in a DCAP account, and would like to make a withdrawal in February, they can only withdraw $100 since that's the amount contributed so far.
+- For DCRAs: The employee can only be reimbursed for what they have contributed so far.
+If they set aside $600 ($50 a month) in a DCRA account, and would like to make a withdrawal in February, they can only withdraw $100 since that's the amount contributed so far.

 Under IRS rules, when an employee doesn't use their FSA/DCRA funds, they are returned to the employer.